Michigan Intercollegiate Athletic Association: History

 The MIAA conference was established on March 24, 1888, and is the oldest collegiate athletic conference in the United States.
-The conference includes 23 different sports, 12 being men's and 11 being women's.
-The number of sports with competition is 23 (12 men and 11 women sports).
+The conference includes 23 different sports, 12 men's and 11 women's.
 These sports include cross country, football, golf, basketball, tennis, swimming, baseball, volleyball, softball, indoor track and field, outdoor track and field, lacrosse, soccer, and men's wrestling.
 Some past sports that are no longer in competition include bicycle racing, Indian club juggling, archery, and field hockey.

 In 1977, league presidents voted to allow post-season participation by member schools if they were so invited by the NCAA Division III Football Committee (Harburn 4).
-This ended a seventeen-year ban on post-season competition.
+This ended a 17-year ban on post-season competition.
 Albion's 1977 team was the first team chosen to participate.
 Many teams during the ban did not have the chance to show off their skills as some teams were even ranked in the Top Ten nationally, because of the NCAA rule prohibiting more than two teams from the same region being selected (Harburn 4).
 Hillsdale College left the conference in 1960 because they accepted a bid to a postseason football bowl game and were subsequently suspended two years by the conference.